• Skip to main content

 4 March 2014 by Gramilano Leave a Comment

 Renato Cioni, the great Tuscan tenor, died today in his home town of Portoferraio, on the island of Elba, where he was born almost 85 years ago.
-His career took off in the mid 1950s when he sang … [Read more...] about Callas and Sutherland’s tenor – Renato Cioni – dies at 84
+His career took off in the mid 1950s when he sang in … [Read more...] about Callas and Sutherland’s tenor – Renato Cioni – dies at 84

 Opera star Regina Resnik dies at 90